-INJURY, ILLNESS AND HOSPITAL VISITS
+INJURY, ILLNESS, AND HOSPITAL VISITS

 Catholic HEART Workcamp takes all injuries and illnesses very seriously.
 First and foremost parents are notified promptly should any minor or major injuries or illnesses occur.
 No one who is sick or injured is sent to a worksite.
-We use common sense when it comes to injuries and respond as a parent would to medical situations or illness that occur in one’s own home.
+We use common sense when it comes to injuries and respond as a parent would to medical situations or illnesses that occur in one’s own home.
 Most minor injuries can be dealt with through supplies provided in the first aid kit.
 First aid kits are available at each worksite and at the school and local emergency numbers are clearly listed!

 Each camp is staffed with a nurse, (sometimes two).
-The nurse is available at the school for minor medical problems such as: scratches, bruises, bee stings etc. The nurse logs every injury, illness and treatment.
-If a work camper needs any over-the-counter medications, the nurse may make suggestions but the youth minister/contact person is responsible for informing the parents, purchasing the medication and administering it.
+The nurse is available at the school for minor medical problems such as scratches, bruises, bee stings, etc. The nurse logs every injury, illness, and treatment.
+If a work camper needs any over-the-counter medications, the nurse may make suggestions but the youth minister/contact person is responsible for informing the parents, purchasing the medication, and administering it.
 The CHWC staff or the camp nurse are NOT PERMITTED TO ADMINISTER ANY MEDICATION BY MOUTH.
 This includes prescription medication as well.
 The CHWC first-aid kit will not include Tylenol, cold medication, Tums, etc.

 If a person is hurt or becomes ill at a worksite, the adult leader on the team is asked to call the school and inform the Workcamp staff and nurse of the situation.
 Any person who is sick or injured should stop working.
 They will be picked up by staff members and returned to the home base to rest.
 The nurse and CHWC staff will keep a close watch on the camper until his/her adult leader returns from their worksite.